didip/fsqueue/README.md

-This is an implementation of queue using file system backend.

-Using FUSE file system is recommended for production.
+### Persistent Queue on File System

-This project is created to test the performance of various distributed file systems.
+This project is created to test the performance of various distributed file systems via FUSE interface.